stelzinga/MF/MGT_99.Legend.md

 - Risk

 ### Run
 The Run a.k.a.
-Production or Prod, is composed of Routines, done in a recurring manner, which generate Run Services.
+Production or Prod, is composed of Routines, done in a recurring or continuous manner, which generate Run Services.
+The name comes from the expression "Running a Business".
 Recurring can be continuously, hourly, daily, weekly, monthly, quarterly, semi-annually, annually, ad-hoc (triggered).
-Run can be broken down into two types:
+Run can be broken down into two so-called chains:
-- Value Chain: Revenue generating Processes
+- Value Chain: Processes that directly or indirectly generating Services that drive Revenue
-- Control Chain: Oversight Processes
+- Control Chain:  Processes that assure the quality of the Services delivered in the Value chain

+The Value Chain are those Routines that generate Services (directly or indirectly) that are sold to Clients.
+The Control Chain are those Routines that perform Services that verify the results of the Value Chain are as expected.
+This can include quality control in manufacturing companies.

 ### Change
+Change is all Processes performed to improve the Run such as to :
+- Grow output to yield more Revenue (more Services, create new Services)
+- Protect existing Revenue at risk of being lost
+- Secure the manner in which Services are produced to reduce Risk and
+- Optimise the manner in which Services are produced to increase output at constant cost or reduce Cost.

 Change is composed of Projects that improve the Run.
-Change is performed within Activities and thus by Groups.
+Change is performed within Activities by Groups.
 These Activities can be the same ones as for Run or different ones.
 Change is composed of Projects.

-Note that Run may require the execution of potentially effort intense Processes.
-However, if those Processes do not effectively yield Change then they are not Projects.
 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
-There are extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g. custom made furniture or cars.
+There are extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
 In some companies Operations is deemed Run and Projects are not within Operations.
-This choice does neither invalidate the concept of Operations nor the Profile.

 ### Revenue
 This explains how sales of Services contribute to Income of the Venture.
 Understanding of Revenue and its evolution and future expectations of Revenue is key to good Management.

 ### Cost
 Operations creates Cost in different forms:
 - Costs of Good Sold: costs directly related to the manufacturing of goods or delivery of Services a.k.a.
 Operating Fees, Negative Income (for Banks).
 In other words: if a Service is not delivered, the cost is also not Incurred.
 - Operating Costs: costs required to keep Operations up and running, incl.
-Salaries, Utilities, Rent, etc. These costs are incurred, even if a Service is not delivered.
+Salaries, utilities, rent, licenses, subscriptions etc. These costs are incurred even if a Service is not delivered.

 Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important responsibility of a Manager.
-NB: Cost is sometimes expressed via proxies (time, headcount), they ultimately still have a monetary impact.
+Cost is sometimes expressed via proxies (time, manhours or mandays, head count, etc.), they ultimately still have a monetary impact.

 ### Risk
 Risk reflects adverse, unplanned -not necessarily unexpected- outcomes that emerge as a result of Run and Change being performed in a dynamic Environment.
 More specifically, adverse outcomes occur as result of either i) weaknesses in Processes performed or supported by Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and Environment).
 The first one is often referred to a lack of quality of the Operations, whereas the latter is more often referred to as external Risk.
 Management of Operations invariably includes *mitigation* of Risk which are the processes put in place to pro-actively-identify zones of Risk and remediate the cause of that Risk.
 In the case of i) above, Risk Mitigation is referred to as Quality Control, and for ii) it is referred to as Risk Management.
 Combined they are part of Risk Management.
 Ultimately, Risk can be seen as a form of *probabilistic* Cost and the mitigation of Risk incurs a *realised* Cost e.g., insurance, hedge transactions, backup Assets, etc.

 Several types of Risk exist:
-- Strategic Risk: Managerial decisions yielding a Result that is unexpected,
+- Strategic Risk: Managerial decisions yielding a Result that is unexpected;
-- Financial Risk (Market Risk, Credit Risk, Counterparty Risk)
+- Financial Risk (Market Risk, Credit Risk, Counterparty Risk);
-- Operational Risk: risk that Operations yield unexpected Services or byproducts
+- Operational Risk: risk that Operations yield unexpected Services or byproducts, or don't yield a Service at all;
-- Regulatory Risk incl Tax Risk: risk that the results yielded by Operations create a dispute with an authority (tax, regulator, ...) leading to a cost in the form of legal counsel fees, fines by regulators, etc.
+- Regulatory Risk incl.
+Tax Risk: risk that the results yielded by Operations create a dispute with an authority (tax authority, regulator, ...) leading to a cost in the form of legal counsel fees, fines, etc.
 - Other: there are Risks specific to each industry

 Risk is an undesirable consequence of conducting Operations and Management.
-Its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal oversight.
-Risk is also the focus of Business Functions Risk, Quality Assurance and Quality Control (different names, similar coverage).
+Its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal called "Perform oversight".
+Risk is also the focus of Business Functions like Risk, Quality Assurance and Quality Control (different names, similar coverage).
 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations, on the other hand a local furniture manufacturer risk is more incidental to the Operations, and it can be -partially- managed through for example Insurance.
 ________________________________________
 ## Staff
 Staff refers to people directly responsible for performing Objectives.
-Staff are grouped into Groups in which they have specific *Roles and Responsibilities*.
-It is the Staff in each Group that work together to deliver Services.
-To fulfil the Roles & Responsibilities Staff need *Skills*, *Knowledge* confirmed through *Experience*.
+Staff are grouped into Groups in which they have specific Roles and Responsibilities, which are defined in Organising.
+To fulfill these Roles & Responsibilities Staff need *Skills*, *Knowledge* which are confirmed through *Experience*.
 Staff is managed through Business Function Human Resources although Managers play a key role in the day to day of Staff.

 Key deliverables for Staff are:
+- Skills
+- Knowledge
-- Staff XXX
+- Experience

-For each Staff XXX the following aspects may be relevant:
+### Skills
+A Skill is defined as the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution of said Process within a Responsibility.
+Skills are more focused on "doing something".
+Skills are acquired through study and practice either in a classroom setting (school, university, evening school) or on-the-job training.

+### Knowledge
+Knowledge refers to what is required in understanding topics involved in the Responsibility and is thus more focused on "understanding something".

+### Experience
+Skills and Knowledge can often be 'proven' or 'benchmarked' from having done similar Roles and Responsibilities which is referred to as Experience.
+Experience thus gives more weight to the relevance of Skills and Knowledge.
+Experience is expressed as "Similar roles for X years in Y type of company".

+### Additional Staff Properties
+Staff may have various properties that within the context of a Venture are relevant:
 - Internal/External: is Staff internal (employee) or external (temp staff, contractor, consultant).
 - Overview: description which can include aspects like how the Staff got to join the Venture etc,.
 - Manager: whom the Staff reports to
 - Category: often the corporate title which is also used for Evaluation, see below.
 - Group: which Group the Staff belongs to.
 The Group gives the Staff an identity within the Venture and indicates the type of work.
 - Job Description: the type of work the Staff is expected to perform see [## Roles & Responsibilities].
-- Role: the title the Staff has within the Venture e.g. developer, trader, sales.
-- Role Start Date: date at which the Staff got into the Role.
-- Role End  Date: date at which the Staff existed the Role.
-- Hire Date: date the Staff entered the Venture.
-It is possible the Staff takes on different Roles within the Venture which is captured by above Role Date.
-- Leave Date: the date at which a Staff exits  the Venture.
-- Skills: the ability *to do* something well.
-Skills can be obtained through study and practice.
-The Process involved in identifying Skills sits under Human Resources, see [## Human Resources].
-- Knowledge: Knowledge means an *understanding* of a topic.
-Knowledge is, like SKklls, obtained through Study and Practice.
-The Process involved in identifying Knowledge sits under Human Resources, see [## Human Resources].
- - Experience: refers to professional experience i.e. former job experience or equivalent that confirms the Staff's Skills and Knowledge.
 - Training: the training record of Staff, including before and during the Venture.
 Training aims at increasing Skills.
 The Process involved in Training sits under Human Resources, see [## Human Resources].
 - Evaluation: reviews of the Staff's performance in achieving the Objectives, be they individual or collective.
 Evaluation feeds Remuneration.
 The Process involved in Evaluation sits under Human Resources, see [## Human Resources].
 - Remuneration: the recurring Cost of Staff, which includes salary but also secondary forms of remuneration like health insurance, social security, retirement, holidays etc. The Process involved in Remuneration sits under Human Resources, see [## Human Resources].
 Although this item may not be recorded directly on the Staff, the details need to be collected so they can be used in Budgeting which is part of Planning.
 Bonus is part of remuneration but is not shown as a recurring Cost.